tinne26/kage-desk/tutorials/intro/06_uniforms.md

 ![](https://github.com/tinne26/kage-desk/blob/main/img/circle_anim.gif?raw=true)

+Basically, we will have the same we had in the latest shader, but animating the circumference radius.

-Spoilers on how to solve this problem: add an `angle int` variable to the `Game`, going from 0 to 359 and back again to zero at a rate of 1 degree per tick, and then on `Draw()` use a radius of `80 + 30*someOscillatingFactor`, where the factor oscillates between `[-1, 1]`.
+Spoilers on how to solve this problem: add an `angle int` variable to the `Game` struct.
+You want its value to go from 0 to 359 and back again to zero at a rate of 1 degree per tick.
+Then, on `Draw()`, you can use a radius of `80 + 30*someOscillatingFactor`, where the factor oscillates between `[-1, 1]` and is derived from the `angle`.

 The actual code can be found at [`kage-desk/examples/intro/circle-anim`](https://github.com/tinne26/kage-desk/blob/main/examples/intro/circle-anim).